PowershellScripts/SharePointOnline-ScriptSamples/README.md

 Most of them were tested and verified by hundreds and thousands of users of [Technet Gallery, where you can still find these scripts](https://gallery.technet.microsoft.com/office/site/search?f%5B0%5D.Type=User&f%5B0%5D.Value=Arleta%20Wanat)

-You can find here script samples to:
-* enable, modify and change versioning settings, version numbers
-* set, modify and remove permissions
-* manage permission inheritance on list / folder or item level
-* get, set and report on content types
-* fix issues connected with content type removal, and bulk-remove them
-* modify and manipulate your item display forms
-* manage your files - move, copy across libraries and tenants, create reports on and generate randomized samples
-* copy structures across libraries, sites and tenants
-* move item attachments to another library
-* modify various list and library settings, e.g. reading order
-* check in and check out items, including bulk check in of checked out files
-* create columns, views, fix issues related to deleted/missing views
-* remove, modify fields
-* create OneDrive for Business storage reports
-* change time zones
-* get and delete page web parts
-* manipulate sites, subsites and their properties
-* report on and restore selected/all recycle bin items
-* set themes and get reports on workflows
-* There are also custom modules, for files/items or columns management cmdlets with tens of examples on how to use them available on [Technet Wiki](http://social.technet.microsoft.com/wiki/contents/articles/32334.sharepoint-online-spomod-resources.aspx)

 Their new home at GitHub is still relatively recent, so if you find any issues, please do let me know.
 I appreciate every comment and every feedback.